The Thrive Program

 Our School Values, Love, Compassion, Forgiveness, Hope and Grace, together with our Motto, Non Nobus Solum (not for ourselves alone) influence our interactions in both our local community and with our global connections.

 The Middle School seeks to respond to students’ needs to grow and change, to become independent and to develop into active and reflective participants in society.
 We aim to provide a welcoming, safe, supportive environment in which students are known and cared for whilst being encouraged to contribute and develop their diverse gifts and talents.
 Pastoral care is a vital component of student experience, shaping student attitudes, willingness and capacity to cope with their academic studies.
-In the Middle School, through a combination of structured activities and personal relationships, students are cared for by their Head of Year (HOY) with the support of their Pastoral Care group teacher and their Character and Leadership Development (CLD) teacher.
+In the Middle School, through a combination of structured activities and personal relationships, students are cared for by their Head of Year with the support of their subject teachers and Thrive Time Connect staff.

-The Head of Year is responsible for the overall care of the students in their year group, working collaboratively with both parents and staff to ensure that the pastoral and developmental needs of the students are met.
-They are a key person for parents to speak with in relation to matters of either an academic or pastoral nature.
-The Head of Year support students in meeting the School’s expectations and provide support for individual girls as needed.
+Heads of Year (HOY) are responsible for the overall care of the students in their year groups, working collaboratively with both parents and staff to ensure the pastoral and developmental needs of the students are met.
+They are key people to whom parents should contact in relation to matters of either an academic or pastoral nature.

 The Middle School plays a major role in fostering the attitudes, skills, and knowledge students require so that they may develop into responsible adults.
 It is essential that we build learning environments that promote positive relationships among all members of the school community and give the girls activities and responsibilities that enhance personal accountability, compassion, and respect for others.